subquery/subql/docs/de/publish/publish.md

 ![Projects Login](https://static.subquery.network/media/projects/projects-dashboard.png)

 If you have a GitHub Organization accounts connected, you can use the switcher on the header to change between your personal account and your GitHub Organization account.
 Projects created in a GitHub Organization account are shared between members in that GitHub Organization.
-To connect your GitHub Organization account, you can [follow the steps here](#add-github-organization-account-to-subquery-projects).
+Um Ihr GitHub-Organisationskonto zu verbinden, können Sie [die Schritte hier ausführen](#add-github-organization-account-to-subquery-projects).

 ![Switch between GitHub accounts](https://static.subquery.network/media/projects/projects-account-switcher.png)